-Manufacturers who produce, sell, import, or offer for sale 50 or more covered devices per year in the State of Oklahoma must adopt and implement a recovery plan that provides reasonably convenient collection services for consumers.
+Manufacturers who produce, sell, import, or offer for sale more than 50 covered devices per year in the State of Oklahoma must adopt and implement a recovery plan that provides reasonably convenient collection services for consumers.
 Sales, production, and importation include online vendors as well.
 Recovery plans must explain how collection and recovery is provided at no charge to the consumer.
+Manufacturers' recovery plans must also include a statement that they will not dispose of their devices in landfills, or contract with recycling companies who do, other than incidental amounts.
 Collection methods must also be available and designed to meet the needs of all Oklahoma consumers.